 An Apple employee Jef Raskin started the Macintosh project in early 1979.
 Jef Raskin was working on low-cost and easy-to-use computer technology at that time.
-Later in September Jef hired Bill Atkinson, a member of the Lisa team(which was developing a similar but higher-end computer), introduced him to Burrell Smith, a service technician.
+Later in September Jef hired Bill Atkinson, a member of the Lisa team(which was developing a similar but higher-end computer), and introduced him to Burrell Smith, a service technician.
 Their main aim was to create a prototype for a low-end system.

 The first Macintosh board had 64 kilobytes (KB) of RAM, used the Motorola 6809E microprocessor, and was capable of supporting a 256×256 pixel black-and-white bitmap display.
 Although the final product used a 9-inch, 512×342 monochrome display.

-The final Mac design was had 128 KB of RAM, in the form of sixteen, 64 kilobits (Kb) RAM chips soldered to the logic board.
+The final Mac design had 128 KB of RAM, in the form of sixteen, 64 kilobits (Kb) RAM chips soldered to the logic board.
 Though there were no memory slots, it was expandable to 512 KB of RAM.
-It had far more programming code in ROM than most other computer’s at those time.
+It had far more programming code in ROM than most other computers at those time.

 This innovative and cost-effective design caught the attraction of Steve Jobs the Co-owner of Apple.
 He quickly understands the potential of Macintosh over Liza and was seriously involved in the project.